lemus-isa-17/CSSummer/README.md

 # CS Summer Class

-### This is a repository containing my projects completed during my summer CS class
-I am using this to keep track of my academic work over the summer.
+This repository contains my projects completed during my summer CS class I am using this to keep track of my academic work over the summer.